PAIR-code/lit/website/src/tutorials/text-salience.md

 To create the counterfactuals, we can simply use the Datapoint Editor which is located right beside the Data Table in the UI.
 We can just select our data point of interest (data point 6), and then replace the words we are interested in with the respective substitutes.
 Then we assign a `label` to the newly created sentence and add it to our data.
 For this particular example, we are assigning 0 when "tedious" appears and 1 when "exciting" appears in the sentence.
 An alternative to this approach is to use the Word replacer under the Counterfactuals tab in the bottom half of the LIT app to achieve the same task.

-{% include partials/inset-image image: '/assets/images/text-salience-image-12.png',
+{%  include partials/inset-image
-  caption: 'TODO'%}
+    image: '/assets/images/text-salience-image-12.png',
+    caption: 'The Data Table and Datapoint Editor modules showing the three manually generated counterfactuals that will be used to explore pairwise comparisons of salience results.'%}

 We can pin the original sentence in the data table and then cycle through the three available pairs by selecting each of the new sentences as our primary selection.
 This will give us a comparison-type output in the Salience Maps module between the pinned and the selected examples.

-{% include partials/inset-image image: '/assets/images/text-salience-image-13.png',
+{%  include partials/inset-image
-  caption: 'TODO'%}
+    image: '/assets/images/text-salience-image-13.png',
+    caption: 'A table of the salience scores for each token in the inputs.'%}

 When we replace “sometimes” with “often”, it gets a negative score of almost equal magnitude (reversing polarity) from LIME which makes sense, because “often” makes the next word in the sentence more impactful, linguistically.
 The model prediction doesn’t change either, and this new review is still classified as having a negative sentiment.

-{% include partials/inset-image image: '/assets/images/text-salience-image-14.png',
+{%  include partials/inset-image
-  caption: 'TODO'%}
+    image: '/assets/images/text-salience-image-14.png',
+    caption: 'Replacing "sometimes" with "often" had a minimal impact on the gradient-based salience interpreters, but it did flip the polarity of that token in the LIME results.'%}

 On replacing “tedious” with “exciting”, the salience for “sometimes” changes from positive score to negative in the LIME output.
 In the IG output,